teojt468045/grundtvig-manuscript-extraction/README.md

 - `data/sample_xml/`
   Provides a representative XML example illustrating the structure and content of the source material.
-  The complete *Registranten* corpus, consisting of approximately 5,000 XML files, is not redistributed here for practical reasons related to size and repository manageability.
+  The complete *Registranten* corpus, consisting of approximately 5,000 XML files, is not redistributed here for practical reasons related to size and repository manageability; however, it may be made available upon request: [tafdrup@cas.au.dk](mailto:tafdrup@cas.au.dk)

 - `data/grundtvig_datering_FINAL.xlsx`
   The structured dataset produced by the notebook and used for analysis and visualisation.